Using the IRS Tax Calendar can help you avoid missing important deadlines, view important due dates and actions for key filing deadlines each month.

 Note: This list does not include all types of work income.

-If you do work as an independent contractor, you may have to pay estimated taxes.
-You must file a tax return if you have net earnings from self-employment of $400 or more from gig work, even if it's a side job, part-time or temporary.
+If you do work as an independent contractor , you may have to pay estimated taxes.
+You may benefit from filing a tax return if you have net earnings from self-employment of $400 or more from gig work, even if it's a side job, part-time or temporary.

 Unsure if you are an employee or independent contractor? check your worker status.